Find Affordable College Courses

 Check out the political science bachelor's degree programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named Rutgers University - New Brunswick the most popular school in New Jersey for political science and government students working on their bachelor’s degree.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Our analysis found Rutgers University - New Brunswick to be the most popular school for political science and government students who want to pursue a bachelor’s degree in New Jersey.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 Of the 173 students majoring in political science at Rutgers New Brunswick, 51% are male and 49% are female.